christianjbrown/php-code-quality-scripts/README.md

 ```

-either way, so that you can just run `composer fix`.
+so that, either way,  you can just run `composer fix`.

 Consider the same for `php-cs-fix-diff`